At last count, there were more than 1 million active real estate licenses in the U.S., and more than 86,000 real estate brokerages nationwide.

 Each Keller Williams office (or, as they call them, Market Center) has what’s called a cap.
 The cap is a certain amount of money that each agent will pay to Keller Williams to support the company at large.
-Each Market Center has their own cap, determined by local market conditions, operating expenses, etc. Every Keller Williams agent at that office has the same cap; it doesn’t matter if you are a 20-year veteran or a brand new agent.
+Each Market Center has its own cap, determined by local market conditions, operating expenses, etc. Every Keller Williams agent at that office has the same cap; it doesn’t matter if you are a 20-year veteran or a brand-new agent.

 Keller Williams’ Post-Cap Commission Structure

 Agents also receive another piece of the action in the form of a secondary commission when someone they recruit closes a sale.
 That benefit continues when your recruit then goes out and successfully recruits other agents (up to seven levels deep).
 The opportunity for passive income with Keller Williams becomes pretty great.